jahn18/Microservice-Trade-off-Analysis-Tool/README.md

 App should open in `localhost:3000`

 ### Example usage:
-Please input the file `PartsGraph.json`, which is located in the root directory.
+Please input the file `PartsGraphAllDependencies.json`, which is located in the metrics directory.